jsreport/docs/docs/customizable-dashboards-integration.md

 The sample covers following areas:

  - how to create a report template (widget definition) using jsreport API
- - how to render a report template into application web
+ - how to render a report template into application's web
- - how to open jsreport designer directly from the application web
+ - how to open jsreport designer directly from the application's web
- - how to securely access application data from the widget
+ - how to securely access application's data from the widget
  - how to secure jsreport server

 The provided source codes for this sample are using node.js for easiness, but it should be easily transformable into any server language.
 This article even doesn't use any server side language for examples and it is mostly about describing principles and REST calls.